The Force May Be With You

 Perhaps Culture Y lives by some unproblematic axiom, such as ‘might makes right’, ‘stay the course’, or even just ‘common sense’ while Culture X lives by ‘power to the people’, ‘diversity is strength’, or ‘revolution is no dinner party’.
 Can they bridge their divide?
 Is one culture responsible to reach across, as it were, halfway?
 We might define an obligation to come any distance according to power of authority.
 To be sure, imbalanced authority does seem a constant throughout history; for exactly this reason, though, would we expect the side with authority to yield?

 I turn to Dr. King.
 In his time, a generation or two before mine, Dr. King sought and fought for equality and “the cause of peace and brotherhood,” there surely being little more equal than “a single garment of destiny” (King, 1963).
 As we are all, he claimed, paradoxically yet beautifully this makes us one.
 Standing upon the authority of centuries, of historical proclamation and practice, and there resting in long studied philosophy and lived experiences of spiritual belief, Dr. King challenged his brothers to bear witness upon themselves.
-Such authority remains as stable for those to come as for those preceding – that is, unless or until those to come decide to rest authority someplace else.
+Such authority remains as stable for those to come as for those preceding – that is, unless or until those to come decide to wrest authority someplace else.

 Image by John Hain from Pixabay